Return

 • They must be at least 65 years of age.

-• They must currently live in Alberta and have lived for a minimum of three months before applying.
+• They must currently reside in Alberta and have lived there for a minimum of three months prior to submitting their application.

-• The older adult must be a citizen of Canada or a permanent resident of the country.
+• The older adult must be a Canadian citizen or a permanent resident of the country.

-• They must have submitted a filled Seniors Financial Assistance programs application form.
+• They must have submitted a filled Senior Financial Assistance program application form.

 • Their annual income must fall within the program’s limits.